vpilat/arewewebyet/CONTRIBUTING.md

 If a package isn't listed on the website yet, feel free to send us a pull-request for it.
 The only requirement is that the pacakge is related to the web-stack, open source and is publicly available via [crates.io](http://www.crates.io).
-Packages are seperated into seperate `topics`.
+Packages are separated into separate `topics`.
 Topics are located in the `context/topics` directory.
 Every topic contains TOML frontmatter, from which the HTML is generated:

 ```